 Some of their best known songs include “Just In Time,” “The Party’s Over,” “Make Someone Happy,” “New York, New York,” “Neverland,” “It’s Love,” “Lonely Town” and “Some Other Time.”

 Stars they have written for in their musicals and films include Gene Kelly, Fred Astaire, Lauren Bacall, Rosalind Russell, Judy Holliday, Mary Martin, Phil Silvers, Carol Burnett and Nancy Walker.

-“The Will Rogers Follies,” which opened May 1, 1991, with music by Cy Coleman, book by Peter Stone and directed by Tommy Tune, is Comden & Green’s latest collaboration as lyricists.
+“The Will Rogers Follies,” which opened May 1, 1991, with music by Cy Coleman, book by Peter Stone and directed by Tommy Tune, was another of Comden & Green’s collaborations as lyricists.